wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 ![Libs Directory](../../assets/img/ipaas/integration-studio/libs_dir.png){.cInlineImage-half}

-## Scan Third-party libraries for security vulnerable
+## Scan Third-party libraries to identify security vulnerablities

-A security vulnerability scan is performed to identify potential weaknesses in a application that could be exploited by attackers.
-By conducting vulnerability scans, organizations can proactively detect and mitigate security risks before they are exploited, which can help prevent data breaches, system compromises, and other security incidents.
+Conducting security vulnerability scans is crucial for identifying potential weaknesses in an application that could be exploited by attackers.
+This proactive approach enables organizations to detect and mitigate security risks before they are exploited, thereby preventing data breaches, system compromises, and other security incidents.
-It is an important aspect of maintaining the overall security of an organization's IT infrastructure.

-Choreo Integrations scan Third-party libraries to identify security vulnerabilities.
-Before the Integrations deployment, A Trivy scan is performed to identify any `Critical` vulnerability.
-The deployment will be halt if it found any `Critical` vulnerable and the developer should fix it before deploying again.
-The `Library (Trivy) vulnerable scan` step in the deployment page Console, gives the status of the Trivy scan and if there are any security failures, developers can click on the `Library (Trivy) vulnerable scan` step to view the logs.
+During deployment, Choreo performs a Trivy scan to detect critical vulnerabilities in third-party libraries added to the integration component.
+If the scan detects any critical vulnerabilities, it halts the deployment process.
+The deployment panel shows the Trivy scan status and any security failures in the Library (Trivy) vulnerable scan step, which you can access by clicking on it.
+After fixing the vulnerability, you can redeploy the component.

 ## Environment variables